NateECline/Mjolnir_H3_Restored/README.md

 2. Extract all the contents of the zip to the same folder.
 It shouldn't matter what folder just keep all the files together.
 3. Follow the video for basic usage information.

 **Plans**
 I plan to recreate this tool in C++ so it will be more efficient.
 I am also planning to make it work on all maps with their models and assets.
 If you need help with anything hit me up on discord.
 Username is pownin.

 **CREDIT**
 - Waffle1434: Creator of the original tool.
 - ExhibitMark: Creator of the Halo 3 version.
 - Pownin
 - Bytrl | Thanks for helping restore the source code.
+- Daylon | Helped write the MemoryScanner and dynamically find the address through updates.